A level Biology

 What is the A level about?

-Biology at A level is an interesting, stimulating and relevant course that opens pupil’s minds to the wonders and intricacies of how living organisms survive and function.
-It is an incredibly diverse course which looks at the shapes of molecules within cells are crucial for the functioning of the cell on the one hand to the impact of humans on the environment on the other.
 Biology is fundamentally an experimental subject and there are numerous opportunities to use practical experiences to link theory to reality, and to equip pupils with the essential practical skills they need.
-There is no coursework but practical skills and understanding will be assessed in the final exam and pupils will need to complete all the required practicals to receive their certificate of competency.
+There is no coursework but practical skills and understanding will be assessed in the final exam and pupils will need to complete the required practicals to receive their certificate of competency.

-A-level Biology is examined through three exams which are taken at the end of year 13.
-Each exam is 2hrs long.
+A level Biology is examined through three exams which are taken at the end of Upper Sixth.
+Each exam is 2 hours long.
 The practical component is examined through questions in each of these exams.

 Whom does the subject suit?